 Another thing that makes Oklahoma wildflowers so great is that they don’t bloom until after Texas flowers have bloomed.
-Being north means our growing season begins later but ends later, too.
+Since Oklahoma sits north of Texas, the growing season begins later and ends later, too.

 Texas wildflowers peak in early April whereas Oklahoma wildflowers peak mid-to-late April or in early May.
 It all depends on the weather.

 So if the Texas Bluebonnets aren’t enough for you, take a quick drive north to Oklahoma a few weeks later, and you’ll experience even more beautiful wildflowers.
 Oklahoma can leave you breathless just like Texas did.

 So where should you go to find wildflowers in Oklahoma?
 The Enid-Guthrie region has some fantastic canola fields.
 Around Guthrie, you’ll find some off of West Prairie Grove Road.
 You’ll also find some beautiful canola fields blooming north of Enid.

 If you’re looking for Bluebonnet and Indian Paintbrush fields then you’ll want to head north from Oklahoma City a little bit.
 The Oklahoma City metro has a few big roadside areas, particularly along I35 just north of the Kilpatrick Turnpike and along I44 between I235 and I35.
 But you can also head south on I-44 from OKC to Chickasha.
 You’ll find some good blooms along the road in areas that are safe to pull over.
 Also, things get colorful near Turner Falls.
 You’ll even find wildflowers sprouting up in the highway median.